AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/keyword-extraction.md

 >[!NOTE]
 >
 >If you plan on processing PDFs, skip to the instructions for [PDF keyword extraction](#pdf-extraction) within this document.
-Additionally, support for additional file types such as docx, ppt, xml, and more is set to be released at a later date.
+Also, support for additional file types such as docx, ppt, xml, and more is set to be released at a later date.

 **API format**